Loading...

 Vague architectural standards or retroactive fining for pre-approved work are unenforceable under California law.

-California HOAs cannot resurrect old architectural violations after 5 years; time-barred violations cannot be fined.
+California HOAs cannot resurrect old architectural violations after the 5-year limitations period; time-barred violations cannot be fined.
+(Civil Code §4765 governs the architectural review process, not the deadline to sue.)

 Texas — Property Code §209.006 & §209.012